-Review of the album "Ashes Against the Grain" by US Death Metal Band Agalloch
+Review of the Album "Ashes Against the Grain" by United States Death Metal Band Agalloch

 Photo of a Barren Tree Amidst the Snowy Landscape

 Best Song In This Album Is Falling Snow

 The first song that I had ever heard from these guys is the song Falling Snow.
 The main riff is very catchy and the song is about how sometimes intense and massive snowfall can lead to death.
 The first song called Limbs is a slow song that has that The Gathering kind of influence.
 The riff will remind you of that Dutch band if you listen to it long enough.
 As the song slows down I hear a Dark Tranquillity influence in the guitar playing as well.